-- 1. Turn "on" the generator sea cock in the engine room. - 2.
-Check the ship's main control panel to ensure shore main and all equipment breakers are deactivated. - 3.
-At the ship's main control panel activate the generator blower.
+1. Turn "on" the generator sea cock in the engine room.

+2. Check the ship's main control panel to ensure shore main and all equipment breakers are deactivated.

+3. At the ship's main control panel activate the generator blower.
 Let it run for at least 4 minutes before starting the generator.

-See warning above. - 4.
-Push down on the "start" switch and hold.
-This will engage the generator starter to crank over the gen-set engine. - 5.
-Once the generator starts, release the "start" switch. - 6.
-Let the generator run without a load for several minutes.
+4. Activate the toggled "start" switch and hold.
+This will engage the generator starter to crank over the gen-set engine.

+5. Once the generator starts, release the "start" switch.

+6. Let the generator run without a load for several minutes.

-- 7. At the ship's main control panel slide the starboard parallel (transfer) bar up..
-Activate the breaker. - 8.
-Push the port bar up.
+7. At the ship's main control panel slide the starboard parallel (transfer) bar up..
+Activate the breaker.

+8. Push the port bar up.
 Activate the generator breaker.